 - Make videos in the format that is suited for each platform for clear visibility:

 – Instagram feed: 1:1 square (or 16×9 landscape)

 – Facebook feed: test 16×9 landscape, 1:1 square, or 4:5 or 2:3 vertical

 – Stories on Instagram/Facebook: 9×16 vertical (although most video formats can be adjusted and placed in Stories)

-These videos ads are created to hook your audience and make them aware about your business and how it can add value to their life.
-These videos must be short, crisp and easy to consume.
-These are created keeping in mind that the audience consuming your video is not yet aware about your products or services and how better to start the conversation than meet them at a place where they consume content.
-People on social media are always hungry to see and consume new content, especially about things that interest them and with the right video, you will have their attention.
+These video ads are created to hook your audience and make them aware of your business and how it can add value to their life.
+These videos must be short, crisp, and easy to consume.
+These are created keeping in mind that the audience consuming your video is not yet aware of your products or services and how better to start the conversation than meet them at a place where they consume content.
+People on social media are always hungry to see and consume new content, especially about things that interest them, and with the right video, you will have their attention.

 These videos are shorter than the ones targeted to the TOFU audience because your audience is already aware of your initial message or campaign.
 Videos specific to this stage in the funnel essentially help your audience connect the problem they are facing with your product or service you offer and how it can serve their purpose.